jtbeckha/linux_metrics/README.md

 Gather metrics on your linux system and ship them off to a time-series database (influxdb) for analysis.

-An enterprise off-the-shelf solution for this almost certainly exists already, but I'm having a go at learning go (:D), linux monitoring and influxdb here.
+Off-the-shelf solutions for this exist already, but I'm having a go at learning go (:D), linux monitoring and influxdb with this project.

 ## Dev Environment
 InfluxDB running in docker can be used to develop against